demisto/content/Packs/DragosWorldview/Integrations/DragosWorldview/README.md

-Custom integration designed to pull in reports from the Dragos Worldview API as incidents This integration was integrated and tested with version xx of Dragos Worldview
+Custom integration designed to pull in reports from the Dragos Worldview API as incidents This integration was integrated and tested with version 1.0 of Dragos Worldview

 ## Configure Dragos Worldview  on Cortex XSOAR